Massey College, Toronto

-Massey College is a graduate residential college at the University of Toronto that was established, built and partially endowed in 1962 by the Massey Foundation and officially opened in 1963, though women were not admitted until 1974.
+Massey College is the postgraduate college of the University of Toronto located at the St. George campus in Toronto, Ontario, Canada.
+The college was established, built and partially endowed in 1962 by the Massey Foundation and officially opened in 1963, though women were not admitted until 1974.
 It was modeled around the traditional Cambridge and Oxford collegiate system and features a central court and porters lodge.

 Similar to St. John's College, Cambridge, and All Souls College, Oxford, senior and junior fellows of Massey College are nominated from the university community and occasionally the wider community, and are elected by the governing board of the college.
 The President of the University of Toronto, the Dean of graduate studies and three members of the Massey Foundation are ex officio members of the governing board, chaired by the elected member of the governing board.
-Members of the governing board are elected for five years; the Principal of the college is elected for seven years.
+Members of the governing board are elected for five years; the principal of the college is elected for seven years.

 The college is well-connected with prominent figures of the national establishment, and is the sponsor and host of the annual Massey Lectures.
 It hosted the Man Booker International Prize of 2007.

 History

 Massey College was conceived by Vincent Massey, the 18th Governor General of Canada, who attended University College, Toronto, as an undergraduate.
 Of the establishment of a new graduate college, Massey wrote, "It is of great importance that it should, in its form, reflect the life which will go on inside it and should possess certain qualities—dignity, grace, beauty, and warmth."
 The Massey Foundation, for which Vincent Massey served as a trustee, provided the financial endowment.

 Opened officially in 1963, the college was designed by Canadian architect Ron Thom, who subsequently designed the master plan for Trent University.
 Alan Beddoe designed the Massey College coat of arms, which derives from the arms of Vincent Massey.

 The founding head of Massey College (1963–81) was the celebrated Canadian journalist and author Robertson Davies.
 Professor Patterson Hume was the second head (1981–88), and Professor Ann Saddlemyer was the third one (1988–95).
 The fourth head of the college (1995–2014) was journalist John Fraser.
 On July 1, 2014, Hugh Segal, formerly a member of the Senate of Canada, became the fifth head of the college for a seven-year term, but he resigned in 2019.
-The current principal is Nathalie Des Rosiers, a former Liberal member of the Legislative Assembly of Ontario.
+The sixth principal was Justice Nathalie Des Rosiers, a former Liberal member of the Legislative Assembly of Ontario.
+Dr. James Orbinski was announced as principal on Aug 16, 2024.

 During the 2006–07 academic year, Massey College hosted the King and Queen of Sweden, held a special tribute in honour of the founding head of the college, Robertson Davies, and was the host of the Man Booker International Prize in April 2007.